The poem “Connected by the World” by Gabriel Cruz

 7. Short-Answer Questions of the poem “Crossing the Bar” by Alfred, Lord Tennyson:

 Q1.
-What connects the nations of the world according to the poet?
+What connects the nations of the world according to the poet in the poem “Connected by the World" by Gabriel Cruz?

 Ans: Nations are connected through trade and the work of people from different races and backgrounds.